kellnerd/gsoc-proposal/README.md

 > Have you ever used MusicBrainz to tag your files?

-Of course I have, but admittedly I've still only tagged a few test releases so far.
-Over three years after joining the MusicBrainz community, I'm still pushing the art of writing the perfect Picard tagger script for my needs to the extreme...
+Of course I have, I am slowly re-tagging my entire library with Picard after spending multiple years to write the perfect Picard tagger script for my needs...

 > Have you contributed to other Open Source projects?
 If so, which projects and can we see some of your code?